dideler/es6-katas/README.md

-# es6-katas
+# ES6 Katas

-Personal solutions for problems on http://es6katas.org
+Solutions for problems on http://es6katas.org